DynamicBiosystems/CellFocus/README.md

 - **Main parameters**:
 The elements in this panel allow you to control what and how results are displayed across the whole tab.
-    - **Gene(s) / Gene set**: Select whether you would like to select individual genes or gene sets.
-In the case of 'Gene(s)', you can select one or multiple genes from the input field below.
+    - **Gene(s)**: You can select one or multiple genes from the input field below.
 If you select multiple genes, the mean expression across the selected genes will be calculated for each cell.
-If you select 'Gene set', you can select a gene set from the MSigDB.
 Species-specific gene names will be tried to retrieve, otherwise gene name matching is attempted.
 A list of which genes are present or missing in the data set can be found below the projection.
     - **Projection**: Select here which projection you want to see in the scatter plot on the right.

 - **Additional parameters**: